 Standing on Fort Pitt Hill overlooking the River Medway, the school occupies a site steeped in history.
 The Grade II-listed buildings date back to the Crimean War, when Florence Nightingale selected this location for England's first Army Medical School, and Queen Victoria herself visited to pay respects to wounded soldiers.
 Today, the historic Crimea Wing sits alongside a state-of-the-art science building, embodying Fort Pitt's philosophy of honouring the past while embracing the future.

 Fort Pitt Grammar School is a highly selective state grammar school for girls aged 11-18, with a co-educational sixth form.
-Approximately 150 girls enter Year 7 each year through the Medway 11+ examination.
-With around 932 students across the school, Fort Pitt ranks 286th for GCSE performance, placing it in the top 6% of schools in England (FindMySchool ranking).
+Girls enter Year 7 through the Medway 11+ examination.
+With around 987 students across the school, Fort Pitt ranks 525th for GCSE academic performance out of 3,895 ranked schools in England (FindMySchool ranking).
 The school's values, Respect, Success, Aspiration, Resilience, and Collaboration, anchor all aspects of school life.
 Girls love coming to Fort Pitt, with attendance rates that are exceptionally high, and the school maintains its status as one of six selective schools in the Medway towns.

 Fort Pitt Grammar School in Fort Pitt, Chatham has a clear sense of identity shaped by its setting and community.
 Girls move between buildings with quiet confidence, greeting staff by name.
 The campus is notably diverse, with architecture spanning from Victorian military hospital buildings to contemporary teaching blocks.
 The Music House and Crimea Wing remain listed buildings, with historical artefacts displayed for students and visitors alike, a tangible reminder that learning happens in a place of genuine national significance.